Akashamba/drive/README.md

 ## TODO

-- [ ] Fix sign up flow and make it look decent
+- [x] File Key issue: Store file key in db to delete from uploadthing properly

 - [ ] Delete a folder (Theo tip: Make sure you fetch all of the folders that have it as a parent, and their children too)

 - [ ] Delete a user (and all their files)

+- [ ] Fix sign up flow and make it look decent

 - [ ] Store file types in db

-- [ ] File Key issue: Store file key in db to delete from uploadthing properly

 - [ ] Folder creations (Theo tip: Make a server action that takes a name and parentId, and creates a folder with that name and parentId (don't forget to set the ownerId).)